bananana/dotfiles/README.md

 Two line smart prompt.
 Features:

+* Adds a notice if using python virtualenv.
 * Hightlights root user in red. **Caveat:** the root user needs to source this config.
-The easiest way to do that is to switch to root user (`su -`), go to dotfiles directory presumably cloned into normal user's directory and run `./dotfiler.sh -s bash`, which will create symlinks to root's home directory.
+The easiest way to do that is to switch to root user (`su -`), go to dotfiles directory (presumably already cloned into normal user's directory) and run `./dotfiler.sh -s bash`, which will create symlinks to root's home directory.
 * Hightlights hostname in red if logged in through ssh. **Caveat**: this bash config needs to be on the remote host.

-* Adds a notice if using python virtualenv.
+Screenshot:
 ![ps1](https://pavelmamontov.com/content/blog/images/ps1_prompt_screenshot.png)

 <h4 id="configs-bash-aliases">Aliases</h4>